igvilla/Enhanced_Object_Detection_Tracking/README.md

 the training data, including hue and brightness variations, grayscale conversion, and flipping.
 Test data were kept simple with resizing and tensor conversion.
 A normalization step was also introduced to centralize bounding box coordinates and scale them according to image dimensions, enhancing the quality and consistency of the input data for our models.

+Some of the initial data preprocessing steps can be seen in the "preprocessing.ipynb" notebook, while additional data manipulation steps are performed in each of the individual notebooks as well for training of the models.

 ## Performance Metrics